eric1234/stats_for_everdo/README.md

 * **Date Filter** - Focus on just the time frame of your interest
 * **Rolling Avg** - Sometimes activity can be erratic making it hard to see the pattern in the noise.
-A rolling average over a period of 7 days (the default) will smooth out those graphs to see the pattern.
+A rolling average over a period of 7 days (the default) will smooth out the graphs to see the patterns.
 Reduce to 1 day to effectively disable and see the raw data.
 * **Recurring Task Filter** - Recurring tasks generally are maintenance tasks.
   Filter those out to see how you are doing on tasks that move you forward not